This spot has been added by

 Anse Noire snorkeling exploration

-The central part of the bay, made up of sand and seagrass areas, is poor in fish (↕10-20ft/3-6m).
-But, on the other hand, this is the area where you will have the best chance of spotting a green sea turtle.
+The central part of the bay, made up of sand and seagrass areas, is poor in fish (↕10-20ft).
+On the other hand, this is the area where you will have the best chance of spotting a green sea turtle.
 Many of them come to feed daily on the seagrass.
 By criss-crossing the area, you should not have to wait too long before seeing them.

 As always with turtles, please respect the elementary rules of observation: don’t chase after them, don’t hold on to their shells, don’t touch them, and leave them enough room when they come up to the surface to breathe.

-Anse Dufour and Anse Noire are within a distance of a few hundred meters from each other, only separated by a rocky point.
-Combine the exploration of the two spots, walking for less than 10 minutes on the path connecting the two beaches.
+Anse Dufour and Anse Noire are within a distance of a few hundred yards from each other, only separated by a rocky point.
+Combine the exploration of both spots by taking the less than 10 minute walk on the path connecting the two beaches.

-From the western tip of Anse Noire beach, visitors in good physical shape can swim to Anse Dufour, following the rocky point for about 400 to 500 meters).
+From the western tip of Anse Noire beach, visitors in good physical shape can swim to Anse Dufour, following the rocky point for about 400 to 500 yards.

-Anse Noire has a traditional fishing activity.
+Anse Noire has the traditional fishing activity.
 You will have to share the little bay with boats, fishing nets… and a few friendly pelicans, attempting to steal fishermen’s catch of the day!

 Restaurants and accommodation nearby